 Global eradication of smallpox did not happen until 1979.

 Back to the racism charge.
 The Plymouth colony served as a sanctuary for blacks.
-There’s speculation that “[s]ome blacks may have come from Virginia or from English colonies in the Caribbean.”
+There’s speculation that “[s]ome blacks may have come from Virginia or English colonies in the Caribbean.”

 From 1623 to 1640, Colonists of black ancestry arrived in Plymouth Colony….
 Although they did not have full equal rights with the English Pilgrims, they were accepted as members of the Plymouth community.